TaherElsayeed/CoderByte-Problem-Solutions/README.md

 2. That's it.
 ---
 ## General Instructions
 1. Run the code as you would for any other project.
-Since all of the solutions have a function that launches a function upon opening there should be no worries as to writing custom starter functions.
+Since all of the solutions have code that launches a function upon opening there should be no worries as to writing custom starter functions.
 ---
 ## Command Line Flags
 * There are none